-Gary now has several restaurants in London and around the UK, including Rhodes 24, housed in Tower 42, the capital’s tallest building.
+Gary now has several restaurants in London and around the UK, including Rhodes 24, housed in Tower 42.
 Gary says he has achieved many of his personal ambitions during his career, including cooking for the late Princess of Wales, the Jordan Formula One team and the Manchester United football team.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).